discoveraniket/CogniTrain/README.md

 ## ✨ Features

+- **📚 Dynamic Question Bank Selection:** Users can now choose from various pre-defined question banks (e.g., Computer, English, GK Dance) to customize their practice sessions.
 - **🤖 AI-Powered Question Selection:** The app uses an AI model to intelligently select the next question based on the user's historical performance, focusing on areas that need improvement.
 - **🔄 Adaptive Learning:** Implements a spaced repetition strategy to reinforce learning and improve long-term retention.
 - **✅ Instant & Insightful Feedback:** Provides immediate feedback on answers, including detailed explanations for the correct choice.
 - **💬 Conversational Interface:** A user-friendly chat interface allows for natural interaction.
 - **🧠 Real-time Performance Analysis:** The AI analyzes response times and correctness to build a dynamic model of the user's learning curve.
 - **🔧 Developer Insights:** Includes a built-in development panel to display the AI's reasoning, including question selection rationale and student model analysis.
+- **🎨 Refactored UI/UX:** Features a collapsible sidebar for improved navigation and organization, and AI cognitive information is now presented in a cleaner modal window.

 ---